flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 The PPU uses **tiles** as a basic ingredient for rendering graphics, specifically, **sprites and backgrounds** [@graphics-overview].

-Tiles are just **8x8 pixels bitmaps**.
-Each occupies 16 bytes and they are stored in VRAM, in a region called **Tile set** or 'Tile pattern table'.
-The colour of the pixels come from one of the four available shades of grey, which is selected through a 'colour' palette.
-The use of palettes also allows to alternate colours without having to alter the tile set.
+Tiles are just **8x8-pixel bitmaps**.
+Each occupies 16 bytes and is stored in VRAM, in a region called **Tile set** or 'Tile pattern table'.
+The colour of the pixels comes from one of the four available shades of grey, which is selected through a 'colour' palette.
+The use of palettes also allows colours to be alternated without having to modify the tile set.

 The monochrome Game Boys house enough registers to define **up to three palettes**, yet their use is limited to the type of layer being rendered (explained in the next sections).
 As previously explained, there are only four colours/shades to choose from, so a single 8-bit register can accommodate a palette of four shades without issue.